Defer your place before you start uni

 How long you can defer for is determined by when you apply.

-If you defer from Semester 1 then your place will be deferred for one academic year so you would start your program in Semester 1 the following year.
+If you defer from Semester 1 or first half of the year, then your place will be deferred for one academic year so you would start your program in Semester 1/first half of following year.

-If you defer from Semester 2 (midyear) then your place will be deferred for six months and you would be expected to start your program in Semester 1 the following year.
+If you defer from Semester 2 or second half od the year then your place will be deferred for six months and you would be expected to start your program in Semester 1/first half of the following year.

-If you have, or wish to defer in Semester 1 but would like to start your program in Semester 2, please contact your school that runs your program to see if this will be possible.
+If you have, or wish to defer in Semester 1 or first half of the year but would like to start your program in Semester 2/second half of the year, please contact your school that runs your program to see if this will be possible.

 During the deferment period

-While on deferral you are not officially an RMIT student.
+While on deferment you are not officially an RMIT student.
 This means you cannot:

 - attend classes